Student Health and Counseling Center

 Medical Subcommittee Goal(s):

-on campus and/or rolling out a helmet campaign.
+the rules on campus and/or rolling out a helmet campaign.

 2. (spring) Continue with the scooter safety project or focus on increasing awareness of the Student Health and Counseling Center.